 If you don’t do any research prior to developing your startup app, then you won’t know your target audience and you won’t know which features to create that will be attractive.
 As a result, you will only build an app that you think people will like, but after the app launch it will turn out that they don’t like it.

 It is an iterative process to bring a new app to the market because you need to confirm certain theories pertaining to the app itself and the behavior of the users.
 Usually, an app product cannot be validated with just a prototype.
 You need to have an iterative process to always satisfy the demands of your users.
-This is the only way they will stay engaged.
+This is the only way to keep your users engaged.
 The trick is knowing which type of app to build that will interest these users.
 You need to create something that will go beyond their expectations and give them a solution to their problems and pains which your competition cannot do as well.
-Think about building a minimum viable product which has all the features necessary to provide a solution for the primary problem that a group of users is facing.
+Think about MVP development.
+MVP apps have all the features necessary to provide a solution to the primary problem that a group of users is facing.

 There are so many startup apps in the app stores that are either similar or totally the same.
 There is a strong value proposition with popular apps, such as Airbnb and Uber.